Does everyone have to complete an income assessment for a Home Care Package?

 Your exact fees can only be determined once you have had an income assessment and entered into a Home Care Agreement.

-Services Australia undertakes income (means) assessments for aged care.
-Whether you need to complete one will depend on whether you are receiving an Australian Government means-tested income support payment:
+Services Australia and the Department of Veterans’ Affairs (DVA) undertake income (means) assessments for home care.
+You may need to fill out an income assessment form to provide the financial details that Services Australia or DVA need to complete your assessment.
+Whether you need to complete one will depend on whether you are receiving an Australian Government means-tested income support payment.

-Answer a few simple questions in our Income and means assessment tool to find out if you need to do an income assessment and how to go about doing one.
+Use our Income and means assessment tool to find out if you need to fill out an income assessment form.

 If you don’t think your income assessment is correct, you can ask Services Australia, or DVA if relevant, to review their decision.
 They will follow up with you on the next steps.